codspire/artifact-lookup-maven-plugin/README.md

 Artifact Lookup/Search Plugin for Maven 3.
 The Lookup/Search Plugin searches a local jar/zip file in a remote repository and returns Maven dependency node if found in the remote repository.

+Single file check
+All files in a directory and sub directory
+Look for a default repo (based on settings.xml)
+Look against set of repos